Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Summary, Discussion and Future Outlook

-Some words about the stability analysis are in order.
+Some disclaimer about the stability analysis performed in our paper is in order.
 To assess the stability of a cosmological solution in the underlying theory, the technique found in \cite{Bamba:2013fha} is adopted here.
-The relevant cosmological solutions in consideration in our paper cannot be expressed as a single fixed point but rather as a whole phase trajectory in the solution space of the underlying $f(R)$.
+The relevant cosmological solutions considered in our paper cannot be expressed as a single fixed point but rather as a whole phase trajectory in the solution space of the underlying $f(R)$.
 It is a mathematically hard problem in differential geometry to pose and address the issue of the stability of a trajectory.
-The stability with respect to homogeneous and isotropic perturbations that we have performed here is a very crude stability analysis.
-A more mathematically rigorous framework to study the same will be the Kosambi-Cartan analysis \cite{Boehmer:2010jqg,Harko_2016}, which is beyond the scope of the present work.
+The stability analysis with respect to homogeneous and isotropic perturbations that we have performed here utilizes the Routh-Hurwitz stability criteria.
+Strictly speaking, the Routh-Hurwitz stability criteria, applied to our case, can provide only an instantaneous stability condition.
+The argument we present in support of our treatment is that a given trajectory corresponds to a particular solution of an autonomous system, which can be numerically obtained by setting initial conditions at some $N$-value.
+If we demand that the particular numerical solution (i.e. the given trajectory) is stable irrespective of at what $N$-value we set our initial conditions to obtain it, then the instantaneous Routh-Hurwitz criteria can be extended to \emph{all} $N$.
+Our results regarding the stability of the solutions is thus suggestive, and not necessarily conclusive.
+A more formal and mathematically rigorous framework to study the stability will be the Kosambi-Cartan analysis \cite{Boehmer:2010jqg,Harko_2016}, which is beyond the scope of the present work.